 While I was approaching the end of my sophomore year, I found out I was pregnant and had to take an entire year off from school.
 To make the situation stickier than it already was, we were informed that the Philo-HRD program was closing and we were only given two years to finish our units.
 I did the math and it sent me to fits of panic; it was 2008 and there was no way I would get to finish by 2010.
 My professors and classmates advised me to just take it easy and focus on my pregnancy and preparations for my delivery.
 It was not an easy task.
 For nine months, I would mentally beat myself up not only for getting pregnant out of wedlock but also for being pregnant during this very crucial period.
 After my child was born, I went to work (since I was a single mom and my son needed to eat) and went back to school.
 Needless to say, it was not a walk in the park and I have the dark circles under my eyes to prove it.
 I was juggling motherhood with having a career and an education – sleep always took a backseat.
 Well-meaning family members told me to forego education in the meantime and just prioritize my son and my work.
 I would have none of that.
 Truthfully, some mothers might think I was such a bad parent to leave my son to the nanny during weekdays but if I had to do it all over again, I would do the exact same thing.
 There was no way I was going to abandon school considering that the Alumni Foundation decided to reinstate my scholarship despite my “carelessness” and that I was only given a specific period of time to finish school.
 I wanted to get my diploma not just because I was being hardheaded or because I wanted to prove to the entire world that I could be Super Woman; I wanted to do it because I knew it would open more doors and my son and I would benefit from it in the long run.
 I plowed through the subjects and tried to keep my complaining to a minimum when I found myself memorizing labor laws and reviewing the related literature on my thesis while I was at my work station.
 I held my tongue when smart alecks would call me an OSB and remind them that technically, I will only be at school for eight and a half sems.
 I turned a deaf ear to people who would attack me and say I was being a bad parent, that I should not bother with education since I am gainfully employed already.
 Logically and emotionally, I knew I was doing the right thing.
 Now that I am two cartwheels away from that coveted diploma, I am sure even the naysayers would agree that I made the right choice.

 Since this opportunity will only come once, let me say my thank you’s: To my Mama, Maria Beatriz Santos, who is courageously battling cancer and remains beautiful despite the illness, I love you and I thank you.
 You might not want to admit it, but I got my hardheadedness from you and it has equipped me to be steadfast in achieving my goals.
 I can only imagine the things you had to give up as a single parent and having experienced it myself makes me appreciate you all the more.
 To my son, Joshua Emile- you are the love of my life and I am sorry if Nanay cannot be a stay-at-home mom.
 You are the reason I want to make good and I want to ensure that I will give you a comfortable life.
 To my aunts and uncle, thank you for letting me be my stubborn self and supporting me in your own way.
 To my best friends Juan Paolo Alvarez, Marian Samonte, Danilo Rico, Andrew Salut, and Amanda Mangubat, you guys are awesome people to keep up with me.
 To my son’s surrogate father, Aaron Guevarra, thank you for being there for my son when I could not do it myself.
 You are a wonderful person and the three years we have had so far may not have been as smooth-sailing as we would have liked it to be but at least the struggles have strengthened us.
 To my professors, you are the most interesting people I have met and I am honored to have been instructed by you.
 Most importantly, to the people of SBCAF, thank you for your kindheartedness and for letting me finish what I started.
 If it were not for your generosity, I would not have had the chance to go to college.
-Rest assured that I will be an example of your magnanimity and will strive to pay it forward.
+Rest assured that I will strive to pay it forward.

 “The struggle itself…is enough to fill a man’s heart.
 One must imagine Sisyphus happy.” – Albert Camus